Lynne is a Presbyterian minister and author of numerous books and Bible study guides. She lives in Seattle. Read more »

 Of course, I had to move to New Zealand to learn the significance of my father’s birth date.
 It seems an appropriate day to be born for someone who flew fighter planes in World War 2.
 My dad flew P-51 Mustangs in North Africa and Italy for about a year before he became very ill with what was then called jaundice, some unspecified form of hepatitis.
 After returning to the U.S. to recover, he spent the rest of the war selling war bonds and training pilots.
 When the war ended, he left the military, but returned to the air force a couple of years later.

 My parents met in Washington, D.C., when my father was stationed at the Pentagon.
 In 1948, he was transferred to Sofia, Bulgaria.
 My mother waited nine months to get a visa to join him.
-They were married in Bulgaria, spent a year there, and when Bulgaria went communist, he was transferred to Ankara, Turkey.
+They were married in Bulgaria, spent a year there, and when Bulgaria severed diplomatic relations with the United States, my dad was transferred to Ankara, Turkey.
 My mother was pregnant with me when he was again posted to the Pentagon.
 After I was born, my father was stationed in Greece, Germany, Michigan, upstate New York, Germany again, and Virginia.
 My younger brother was born when we were in Germany the first time and I was almost four.

 In all those places up through Germany the second time, my father flew cargo planes for the air force.
 My favorite memories include my father returning from a flight, pulling out a map and showing me where he’d been.
 Sometimes he brought me little presents, which I loved, but those moments with the map were just as precious as the gifts.